 The two most common forms of sexual abuse are contact and non-contact abuse.
 Contact abuse typically involves some form of sexual touching.
 This can happen when the victim is clothed or unclothed.
 This can include oral sex, touching, and kissing.
 Contact abuse also includes forcing a child to participate in sexual activities, making them undress, forcing them to touch themselves or someone else, or using a body part or another object for penetration.

 Non-contact abuse can happen in person or online.
 Non-contact abuse often includes exposing a child to sexual acts, pornography, sexual conversations, or the abuser exposing themselves to the child.
-It’s common for children to communicate with their peers and friends online–unfortunately, this is also a way for abuse to communicate with your child and begin to groom them.
+It’s common for children to communicate with their peers and friends online–unfortunately, this is also a way for abusers to communicate with your child and begin to groom them.

 What Are the Stages of Grooming?